MarsVolta4366/MilestoneProjectI/README.md

 I originally was planning to build a simple trivia game but was inspired to build tic tac toe because I thought it would offer a little more challenge and I wanted to see if I could do it.

 One piece of functionality I would like to implement is to make it so the reset button resets the game without reloading the whole page.
+I'd also like to make it so the starting player switches on a tie because right now it doesn't.

 This game was built using HTML, CSS, Google Fonts, Font Awesome, and JavaScript.